nadavelkabets/Robot-Arm/controller/README.md

 For angle sensing I selected the AS5047P absolute encode.
 It is accurate and has a fast SPI connection.

+## Design decisions:
+For the PCB design, I decided to go for a 4 layer signal - ground - power - signal PCB.

 ## Prototype specs:
 - BLDC motor controller, based on arduino framework and Simple FOC library
 - STM32H725RGV6 STM32 microcontroller, 550 MHz
-- TMC6200 3 half-bridge gate driver with integrated current sense amplifier
+- TMC6200 3 half-bridge gate driver
+- Integrated in-line current sensing for all phases
-- Custome 4/6 layer PCB with dedicated power and ground planes
+- Custome 4 layer PCB with dedicated power and ground planes
 - Double sided round PCB
-- Inline current sensing for all phases
-- 24/48V input, max 20A sustained current
+- 24/48V input, max 10A sustained current
-- Integrated hall effect sensor (AS5147)
+- Integrated hall effect sensor (AS5047)
 - USB and CAN communication
 - 3 low side and 3 high side MOSFETs.

 !For the first 3 axis I am planning to use a GL60 motor with a 60mm circular PCB with embedded AS5047P sensor.
 For axis 4,5,6 I will use 3 stacked 50mm wide rectangle PCBs inside the arm tube, with external sensor PCB on the GL40 motors.

 ### To add (final board):
 - 2 latching 4 pin connectors for chained power and CAN